smallhadroncollider/taskell/README.md

 ### Limitations

 - This is a one-off procedure: it effectively imports a Trello board to taskell
-- Only list and card titles are supported
+- Only lists, card titles, and card descriptions are currently supported

 ### Plans